 In the schema mapping workflow, you design the unified schema either by using a standard target schema your organization already has (often part of a document called a mapping specification) or by developing one specific to your needs (see Creating a Unified Schema).
-You then map the attributes, or columns, in input datasets to unified attributes, which trains the Tamr model for recommending subsequent mappings.
+You then map the attributes, or columns, in input datasets to unified attributes, which trains the model for recommending subsequent mappings.

 In a mastering project, you are responsible for:

-- Defining the blocking model to optimize the number of pairwise comparisons Tamr makes to identify pairs of records or groups as matching and non-matching records.
+- Defining the blocking model to optimize the number of comparisons Tamr Core makes to identify pairs of records or groups as matching and non-matching records.

-- Labelling an initial set of record pairs as match or no-match to train the Tamr model.
+- Labelling an initial set of record pairs to train the model.

 In a golden records project, you are responsible for configuring the rules that consolidate a cluster of records from a mastering project into a single golden record with data values that best represent the single entity represented by that cluster.

 In a categorization project, you are responsible for:

 - Uploading and, if necessary, editing the taxonomy used to categorize records.

-- Categorizing a subset of records to train the Tamr model.
+- Categorizing a subset of records to train the model.

 You can also define transformations in schema mapping, mastering, and categorization projects to modify the unified dataset.
 For example, you can concatenate first and last name fields, remove whitespace, or apply consistent date formatting.